 RTM ( Requirement Traceability Matrix) establishes a way to check the total requirement specified by the client or by the team.
 It simply means that it is such sort of document that can maps and traces all the coverage aspect with test cases.

 Organizations consistently focuses on 100% test coverage.
 They always try to cover almost all aspects and features of the software product under the test.
 The full-coverage in test cases ensures identification of maximum defects and thereby enhancing the quality of the product.
-The main intent behind TM is to guarantee 100% test coverage.
+The main intent behind traceability matrix is to guarantee 100% test coverage.
 Thus, it helps in validating the fulfilment of all requirements under the test.

 Apart from business and user requirements, the developer may also modifies (add or delete) some of the original requirements, based on the client-demand.
 This makes the task of covering all functionalities and requirements in the test cases, more tedious and troublesome.
-Traceability matrix is the best solution that provides ease in bringing all requirements, whether original or modified, static or dynamic, and test cases in one single document and grouping them, accordingly, to ensure that no requirement is left out.
+Traceability Matrix is the best solution that provides ease in bringing all requirements, whether original or modified, static or dynamic, and test cases in one single document and grouping them, accordingly, to ensure that no requirement is left out.

-Various types of Traceability Matrix:
+Types of Traceability Matrix:

-- Forward traceability: To verify the progress on the desired product and in the right direction, this matrix has been utilized.
+Forward Traceability: To verify the progress on the desired product and in the right direction, this matrix has been utilized.
 In short, this matrix do mapping on requirements to test cases.
 It also ensures that each specified need is applicable and tested.

-- Reverse traceability: This can be utilized to make sure that current product ruins in the right direction.
+Reverse Traceability: This can be utilized to make sure that current product ruins in the right direction.
 Unless expanding the project by putting additionally design elements, any code, or any other work that are mentioned in the requirements.
 You can determine Reverse traceability as mapping test cases to requirements.

-- Bi-directional traceability (forward reverse): This matrix investigates the changes of requirements that may get affected by defects in a product and vice versa.
+Bi-directional Traceability (forward reverse): This matrix investigates the changes of requirements that may get affected by defects in a product and vice versa.